2009 Lakewood shooting: Trials of accomplices

-One accomplice has been convicted and sentenced to five years in prison, while four convicted of rendering criminal assistance, including getaway driver Dorcus Allen, had their convictions reversed on appeal.
+One accomplice has been convicted and sentenced to five years in prison, while four convicted of rendering criminal assistance, including getaway driver Darcus Allen, had their convictions reversed on appeal.
 The trials of accomplices to this crime were marred by prosecutorial misconduct, with many reversals and rebukes from higher courts.
 By December 2, 2009, six individuals were arrested charged with providing assistance to Clemmons before and after the shooting.
 Five were accused of providing such assistance to Clemmons as transporting him to several locations, providing him with money and cell phones, making arrangements for him to flee the state, and treating his gunshot wound from the Lakewood shooting, all with full knowledge of the crime he had committed.
 In June 2010, Clemmons's sister was sentenced to five years imprisonment for acting as a getaway driver.
 In December 2010, three of the four other suspects were convicted.
-On January 14, 2011, Pierce County Superior Court Judge Stephanie Arend sentenced accomplices Eddie Lee Davis to 10 years, five months; Douglas Edward Davis to seven years, six months; and Letrecia Nelson to six years, two months in state prison.
+On January 14, 2011, Pierce County Superior Court Judge Stephanie Arend sentenced accomplices Eddie Lee Davis to 10 years, five months, Douglas Edward Davis to seven years, six months, and Letrecia Nelson to six years, two months in state prison.
 One defendant was acquitted of all charges.
 All of these convictions and sentences were reversed by the Washington Supreme Court in appeals of 2013 and 2014 because of prosecutor misconduct in the original trials.

 In May 2011, Darcus Allen, the remaining suspect, was convicted of four counts of murder as the getaway driver for Clemmons, and sentenced to 420 years in prison the following month.
 In January 2015, the Washington Supreme Court overturned his conviction and ordered a new trial, citing prosecutor misconduct similar to the earlier reversals.
 After being convicted in the retrial and sentenced, Allen's sentence was reversed on appeal.
 The high court ruled that Allen was acquitted of aggravated murder at his second trial, and could not be re-tried for aggravated murder.
 In response, the prosecutor's office re-tried him for first-degree murder.
 Allen maintains that he did not know Clemmons intended to commit a crime, and believes he has been a scapegoat for the public anguish and outrage evoked by the murders.
 After the second trial, the jury reported to the judge that they were unable to reach a verdict.
 The judge declared a mistrial on November 10, 2022.

 In April 2023, Allen pleaded guilty to conspiracy to commit second degree murder and was sentenced to 10 years in prison.
 Since he'd already spent over 13 years in prison, he was immediately released after receiving credit for time served.